 Skip to main content

 Flow validation is a mandatory step that runs before any automation can be activated.
 It evaluates the assembled flow against a set of structural, compliance, and configuration checks and returns either a clean result — the flow can proceed to activation — or a set of flagged issues that must be resolved first.
-Validation is powered by two evaluators in the Galantis AI framework: GuardResult and PlanningResult.
-Together they cover everything from missing node connections to unapproved templates to incomplete condition logic.
+Validation produces two types of results: blocking checks that must pass before activation is permitted, and advisory checks that surface recommendations without preventing activation.

 What this covers